bobbingwide/vgc/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==
+= 1.8.3 =
+* Changed: Update support for the deposits-partial-payments-for-woocommerce plugin #74
+* Tested: With WordPress 6.5.2

 = 1.8.2 =
 * Changed: Change 'To Most Of The UK' to 'On Most Products' #73